katosdev/Status_CW/content/issues/us-east-conn-issues.md

 ---
-title: US East Connection Issues
+title: Template issue
-date: 2018-05-25 04:13:00
+date: 2019-01-01 20:45
 resolved: true
-resolvedWhen: 2018-05-25 04:40:00
+resolvedWhen: 2019-01-01 21:00
 # down, disrupted, notice
 severity: disrupted
 affected:
-  - API
+  - web
 section: issue
 ---

 *Resolved* -
-We believe all users experiencing issues have been able to connect at this time. {{< track "2018-05-25 05:54:00" >}}
+We believe all users experiencing issues have been able to connect at this time.
+We have now fully re-generated our certificates, and confirmed connectivity.
+We have also re-instigated our HSTS settings, and CSP headers.
+We will continue to closely monitor this situation, and our team are scheduled for a debrief to discuss the situation.

-*Monitoring* - We believe the connectivity issues are being caused by an isolated ISP issue.
-We've had reports that swapping to Google DNS servers (see here; https://developers.google.com/speed/public-dns/docs/using) resolves the problem for users. {{< track "2018-05-25 04:40:00" >}}
+*Monitoring* - We believe the connectivity issues are being caused by an issue with Cloudflare.
+We have an engineer working on this fault and are testing a potential fix internally.
+We apologise for any inconvenience that this might have caused.

-*Investigating* - We're aware of reports that users are experiencing connection issues on the East coast of the United States.
-We're currently investigating these issues, and apologize for any inconvenience it may be causing you. {{< track "2018-05-25 04:13:00" >}}
+*Investigating* - We have received reports of users not being able to access the site due to an intermittent SSL certificate error, this is preventing any access to the site.
+Investigations are currently ongoing to track the root-cause of this issue, and we will continue to update users as we can.